etano/whiplash/docker/deployments/README.md

                                             --- node ---

-- ./manual.scheduler: an offline deployment (no scheduler being used)
+- manual.scheduler: an offline deployment (no scheduler being used)

                 ----     -----
                | DB | ~ | www |